openwns/documentation/usersGuide/modules/dll/wimemac/experiment2.rst

 .. figure:: images/experiment2-Wrowser_throughput.png
    :align: center

 The graph from experiment 1 is extended by 10 new measurement points.
-As you can see, all the data can be transmitted without problems unless the offered load is bigger than 160 Mb/s.
+As you can see, all the data can be transmitted without problems unless the offered load is higher than 160 Mb/s.
 The amount of successfully transferred data stays the same for higher values of ``throughputPerStation``.
-This means that 160 Mb/s is the saturaion point for the data throughput.
-If the offered load is higher than the saturation point of the transmission, not all the data can be transferred.
+This means that 160 Mb/s is the saturaion point of the system.

-Packet Delay
+Frame Delay
 ------------

-Another interesting aspect besides the saturation point is the packet delay.
-The packet delay is the delay between the generation of a data packet in the sending station and the transmission of this packet.
+Another interesting aspect besides the saturation point is the frame delay.
+The frame delay is the time between the generation of a data frame and the completion of its transmission.
+It is an indicator for how long the frame had to be queued before it could be transmitted.
 There is a way to display this delay with the Wrowser: First, select ``Figure-> New-> PDF/CDF/CCDF``.
 Select ``traffic.endToEnd.packet.incoming.delay_wns.node.Node.id3_PDF`` from the probe list and select CCDF on the butten below the probe list.
 Now click the ``Configure...`` button and set the Y-Axis to a logarithmic scale (ln).
 After clicking ``OK`` and ``Draw`` you should see a graph like this:

 .. figure:: images/experiment2-Wrowser_delayNotZoomed.png
    :align: center